-It's available in Ubuntu's default apt repository but is not installed by default.
+gpart is available in Ubuntu's default apt repository but is not installed by default.
 You can install gpart on Ubuntu using apt from the terminal.

 $ sudo apt update Hit:1 http://security.ubuntu.com/ubuntu focal-security InRelease Hit:2 http://jp.archive.ubuntu.com/ubuntu focal InRelease Get:3 http://jp.archive.ubuntu.com/ubuntu focal-updates InRelease [111 kB] Get:4 http://jp.archive.ubuntu.com/ubuntu focal-backports InRelease [98.3 kB] Fetched 210 kB in 1s (193 kB/s) Reading package lists...
 Done Building dependency tree Reading state information...
 Done All packages are up to date.